jayteemo/fw-nrfconnect-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 You can initiate FOTA updates through `nRF Cloud`_ or by using the `nRF Cloud Device API`_.
 When the device receives the :c:enumerator:`NRF_CLOUD_EVT_FOTA_DONE` event, the application must perform any necessary cleanup, as a reboot will be initiated to complete the update.
 The message payload of the :c:enumerator:`NRF_CLOUD_EVT_FOTA_DONE` event contains the :c:enum:`nrf_cloud_fota_type` value.
-If the value equals :c:enumerator:`NRF_CLOUD_FOTA_MODEM`, the application can optionally avoid a reboot by performing reinitialization of the modem and calling the :c:func:`nrf_cloud_modem_fota_completed` function.
+If the value equals :c:enumerator:`NRF_CLOUD_FOTA_MODEM_DELTA`, the application can optionally avoid a reboot by performing reinitialization of the modem and calling the :c:func:`nrf_cloud_modem_fota_completed` function.

 Building FOTA images
 ====================